-It's the story of the Jewish people under the domination of the Greeks.
-The Greeks encouraged the Jews to assimilate, enacted decrees against the Torah, and desecrated the Holy Temple.
+It's the story of the Jewish people when they live under the domination of the Greeks.
+The Greeks encourage the Jews to assimilate, enact decrees against the Torah, and desecrate the Holy Temple.

-Together the small army fought under the holy banner that proclaimed "Who is like You among the mighty ones, O G-d?"-a phrase whose Hebrew initial letters form the word "Maccabee."
+Together the small army fights under the holy banner that proclaims "Who is like You among the mighty ones, O G-d?" - a phrase whose Hebrew initial letters form the word "Maccabee."

 Maimonides tells us that Moshiach will fight "G-d's battles."
-Sounds pretty much like what Mattithias did.
+Sounds pretty much like what Matithias did.

 He also explains that the only difference between exile and the times of Moshiach is that we won't be under the yoke of foreign governments: the Maccabees conquered the Greek army and threw off their rulership, at least temporarily.

-When Moshiach comes, he will rebuild the Holy Temple; when the Jewish army purified and rededicated the Holy Temple it was as if they had rebuilt it, since it was not usable in its desecrated state.
+When Moshiach comes, he will rebuild the Holy Temple; when the Jewish army purified and rededicated the Holy Temple it was as if they rebuilt it, since it was not useable in its desecrated state.